DawievLill/CompEconNotes/README.md

 These are notes written in Julia for the computational economics reading group.
 The notes can be found in the `notebooks` folder.

-Everything is pretty much a work in progress 🚧
+There are probably many errors, all of which are my own.
+It is safe to say that everything is a work in progress 🚧

 ## Outline of topics